PDBeurope/heatmap-component/docs/README.md

 First, we need to define the grid by providing the "names" for columns (X domain) and rows (Y domain).
 These values can be of any simple type (string, number, boolean, null); objects and undefined are not allowed.

 Next, we define the data values that will be placed in the grid.
-We follow the D3.js convention and call each of these values a "datum" (plural: "data").
+We follow the D3.js convention and call each of these values a "datum" (plural: "data" or "data items").
 Each datum can be of any type, including more complex types such as objects or arrays.
 However, `undefined` is not allowed as a datum.
 In this example, we provide 9 data, each being an object with col, row, and score.

 Finally, we define how data are placed in the grid.
 We do this by providing `x` function, which takes a datum and returns a column name, and `y` function, which returns row name.
 These functions can also take a second parameter, which is the index of the datum (e.g. `x: (d, i) => i%nColumns, y: (d, i) => Math.floor(i/nColumns)` will place the data row-by-row).
 Alternatively, you can provide an array of row/column names instead of a function (first name belongs to the first datum etc.).